(203) 809-9490 - Send a Message on Homepage - Online Appointments on Homepage

 The difference between a trade name and a trademark/servicemark is that a trade name is the name of a business or vocation -- and a trademark/servicemark is a word, phrase, or graphic which is used to indicate that the good or service is being sold by the owner of the trademark/servicemark and to differentiate their goods/services from another selling similar goods/services.

 A trade name may or may not act as a trademark/servicemark.

-The Advanced Business Searching - CT Data Collaborative and C.O.N.C.O.R.D. database are good places to look -- when doing a comprehensive search -- to determine if there is another company with a business name, which may cause a conflict when picking a name for a trademark/servicemark.
+The State of Connecticut Business Records webpage is a good place to look -- when doing a comprehensive search -- to determine if there is another company with a business name, which may cause a conflict when picking a name for a trademark/servicemark.

 Many business filings were done through the CONCORD system but as stated on a CONCORD webpage on “June 17, 2021, CONCORD is no longer available for online business and UCC filings”

 “CTData’s Business Search Engine has been disabled and will no longer be updated or available to use.” – as stated on their webpage (accessed 11/30/21).